SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 However, if this assumption is not true for your application, you can customize it by over-providing Spartacus `HttpErrorHandlerInterceptor`.
 It might be useful in one of the following cases:
 - when you don't want some backend HTTP errors to make SSR fail (e.g. when some HTTP errors from backend are considered really not important for the final HTML result of SSR)
-- when you want some backend HTTP success responses to be treated as errors making SSR to fail (e.g. when backend responds with status 200 and a custom payload indicating and error like `{ "ok": false, ... }`
+- when you want some backend HTTP success responses to be treated as errors making SSR to fail (e.g. when backend responds with status 200 and a custom payload indicating an error like `{ "ok": false, ... }`

 ### Handling NgRx errors

 Spartacus treats any NgRx action containing the property `error` as a reason for SSR to fail.
 To handle them, Spartacus provides elements of NgRx flow that helps to catch the errors and forward them to the `CxErrorHandler`:
-- `CxErrorHandlerEffect` - an effect that catches all dispatched NgRx Actions with the property `error` and forwards such an error to the `CxErrorHandler`.
+- `ErrorActionService` - it filters all dispatched NgRx Actions with the property `error` and forwards such an error to the `CxErrorHandler`.
-- `ErrorAction` - an interface with a property `error`, used in `CxErrorHandlerEffect` to filter error actions.
+- `ErrorAction` - an interface of an NgRx action with a property `error`, used in `ErrorActionService`

 The following is an example of how to implement the `ErrorAction` interface in your custom failure action:
 ```ts